markevans/dragonfly/extra_docs/ActiveModel.md

 'Magic' Attributes
 ------------------
-The only model column necessary for the migration, as described above, is the uid column, e.g. `cover_image_uid`.
+An accessor like `cover_image` only relies on the accessor `cover_image_uid` to work.
-However, in many cases you may want to record some other properties in the database, whether it be for using in sql queries, or for caching an attribute for performance reasons.
+However, in some cases you may want to record some other properties, whether it be for using in queries, or for caching an attribute for performance reasons, etc.

-For the properties `name`, `ext`, `size` and any of the registered analysis methods (e.g. `width`, etc. in the examples above), this is done automatically for you, if the corresponding column exists.
+For the properties `name`, `ext`, `size` and any of the registered analysis methods (e.g. `width`, etc. in the examples above), this is done automatically for you, if the corresponding accessor exists.
-For example:

-In the migration:
+For example - with ActiveRecord, given the migration:

-    add_column :albums, :cover_image_ext, :string
     add_column :albums, :cover_image_width, :integer

-These are automatically set when assigned:
+This will automatically be set when assigned:

     album.cover_image = File.new('path/to/my_image.png')

-    album.cover_image_ext    # => 'png'
     album.cover_image_width  # => 280

-They can be used to avoid retrieving data from the datastore for analysis (e.g. if you've used something like S3 to store data - see {file:DataStorage.md DataStorage})
+They can be used to avoid retrieving data from the datastore for analysis

     album = Album.first

-    album.cover_image.ext       # => 'png'  - no need to retrieve data - takes it from `cover_image_ext`
     album.cover_image.width     # => 280    - no need to retrieve data - takes it from `cover_image_width`
     album.cover_image.size      # => 134507 - but it needs to retrieve data from the data store, then analyse